Q-Minh/nihu/dox/tut_mesh_building.md

 ---------------------------------

 The ::create_mesh function is a template that can be called with any indexable matrix types.
-The only requirement against the matrix types is that they should be indexable with `(row,col)`-type indexing, where `row` and `col` are integers.
+The only requirement against the matrix types is that they should be indexable with integers, using a `(row,col)`-type syntax.

 This feature, together with the ::mex::real_matrix class, makes easy Matlab [MEX] integration possible.